dcurletti/Tweheat/README.md

 [heroku]: http://tweheat.herokuapp.com

+It works!
+Try it out.. only two at time though.

 ## Critical Alerts
-Currently the heroku app is not mapping the tweets and this is related to the fact that I need to open up a socket/use redis to publish the tweets.
-I works fine on my local machine and I merely need to do some research on how to keept the HTTP connection open on heroku.
-I'm moving on and implementing Backbone and Foundation.
+Currently only 2 instances of the tweheat site can be opened at a time.
+Reasoning for this is due to the fact that the Twitter::Streaming API call is inside of my root controller, but this Twitter

 ## General Info
 Look at TODO.md in root for micro updates.